 Maintaining social distance during classes

-Class leaders are ultimately responsible for ensuring that families adhere to social distancing guidelines while they are in our classes and venues.
+Class leaders are ultimately responsible for ensuring that families adhere to social distancing guidelines (if required from time to time) while they are in our classes and venues.

-In relation to maintaining social distance between adults, we respectfully ask that all parents are mindful of social distancing requirements and adhere to any minimum social distancing guidelines before, during and after Baby Sensory and Toddler Sense classes.
+In relation to maintaining social distance between adults, we respectfully ask that all parents are mindful of social distancing requirements which may be in force from time to time and adhere to any minimum social distancing guidelines before, during and after Baby Sensory and Toddler Sense classes.

 Minimising person to person contact